solo-io/valet/README.md

   petclinic: {}
 ```

 Run `valet ensure -f demo.yaml` to get a minikube cluster running gloo v0.18.15 with the petclinic demo resources.
+If minikube is already running, or Gloo is already installed, valet will detect that and not re-create when possible.

+### Example 2: Deploy Enterprise Gloo on GKE

 A similar config could be provided for creating a GKE cluster running enterprise Gloo: